- Capturing the image

-- The special stabilizer lens group, which is locked in a central position when not active, is released.
+- The special stabilisation lens group, which is locked in a central position when not active, is released.

 - Two gyro sensors start up and detect the speed and angle of any camera movement.

-- The sensor data is passed to a microcomputer in the lens that analyses it and prepares an instruction for the special stabilizer lens group.
+- The sensor data is passed to a microcomputer in the lens that analyses it and prepares an instruction for the special stabilisation lens group.

-- This instruction is transmitted to the stabilizer lens group that moves at a speed and direction to counteract the camera movement.
+- This instruction is transmitted to the stabilisation lens group that moves at a speed and direction to counteract the camera movement.

 - This complete sequence is repeated continuously so that there is an instant reaction to any change in the amount or direction of the camera shake.

-When the first EF IS lens was introduced, it was the first time that a high speed 16-bit microcomputer had been incorporated in a lens.
-The computer simultaneously controls the Image Stabilizer, ultrasonic motor (for focusing the lens) and the electromagnetic diaphragm (for setting the lens aperture).
+When the first EF lens with IS was introduced, it was the first time that a high speed 16-bit microcomputer had been incorporated in a lens.
+The computer simultaneously controls the Image Stabilizer, Ultrasonic Motor (for focusing the lens) and the electromagnetic diaphragm (for setting the lens aperture).